How immigrants to the UK can build credit

 with non-credit products

 There are number of steps you can take to make yourself more attractive to lenders.
-Credit reference agencies use information from the electoral register to confirm consumers' identity, so if you're an EU or Commonwealth citizen, be sure to register.
-However, whether or not EU citizens will continue to be able to register to vote in the UK will depend on the outcome of Britain's Brexit negotiations, and it's likely that EU citizens will lose all voting rights.
+Credit reference agencies use information from the electoral register to confirm consumers' identities, so be sure to register.
 If you're not eligible to vote in the UK, you can provide proof of identity to the three major credit agencies -- Equifax, Experian and Callcredit -- as an alternative.

 You should also make sure that all your utility bills are in your name, as some utility companies report payment information to reference agencies.
 Renters may consider checking out CreditLadder, a website that works with Experian to report details of your regular rent payments on your credit record and boost your credit history.